samatechtw/pubstudio-builder/README.md

 ## Run in Docker

 These instructions result in the backend running on port `3100`, and the demo frontend on port `8080`.
 Only the backend is necessary for serving sites. docker-compose can be used to bring up the services together, but we don't provide that here.

-See the respective Readme files for setting [builder-demo](apps/builder-demo/Readme.md) and [site-api](backend/site-api/Readme.md) environment variables and building from source.

 ### Site API backend